Skip to content

 35. Yellow-Breasted Chat

-The Yellow-breasted Chat is a large songbird found in North America, and is the only member of its family Icteriidae.
+The Yellow-breasted Chat is a large songbird found in North America and is the only member of its family Icteriidae.

-It was once part of the New World Warbler family but has since been moved to its own group due to taxonomic uncertainty.
+It was once part of the New World Warbler family but has since been moved to its group due to taxonomic uncertainty.

 This bird stands out as it was previously thought to be the largest species within Parulida.